-Objective for 2016 Contribute to improved transparency of securities Objective for 2010 financing tra ansa ctions by de elivering Techni cal S Standards.
+Objective for 2016 Contribute to improved transparency of securities financing tra ansa ctions by de elivering Techni cal S Standards.

-The Securities Financing Transactions Regulation (SFTR) was adopted in 2015.
+The Securities Financing Transactions Regulation (SFTR) is expected to be adopted in 2015.
 Therefore, in 2016 ESMA will draft the Regulatory and Implementing Technical Standards under the SFTR.
 The Standards comprise the definition of reports to be submitted to Trade Repositories and their format, the information to be made available to competent authorities and the information to be provided to ESMA for TRs to be registered for SFTR purposes.
 ESMA is also empowered by the SFTR to develop Regulatory Technical Standards on disclosures by UCITS and AIFMs.

-Key deliverables in 2016 Due date Regulatory and Implementing Technical Standards Q4 2016 Activity budget €445,817 Activity staff 3 FTE
+Key deliverables Due date Regulatory and Implementing Technical Standards Q4 2016 Activity budget Activity budget €472,166 Activity staff 3 FTE